What is contemplative practice?

 guest speaker - Dr. Kristopher Norris, author of Witnessing Whiteness

 Wednesday, Feb.
 9, 5:30pm

 - “Create your own Journal with Spiritual Journaling”

 Monday, March 29, 6pm, Student Center Meeting Rooms

 About the CCPW

 The Founder and Director of the Center is Rev. Dr. Amy Rio, Chaplain of Salem Academy & College.
-Rev. Dr. Rio is a trained spiritual director and mentor with the Haden Institute as she continues to develop and explore the foundational importance of contemplative practice.
+Rev. Dr. Aminah Bradford is delighted to be serving as the Center’s interim director.